rundeck-plugins/salt-step/README.md

 ##Description

-A Rundeck NodeStepPlugin that allows Rundeck to delegate tasks to a Salt master, either by issuing a salt command on the same host as Rundeck is running or by executing the request over salt-api.
+A Rundeck NodeStepPlugin that allows Rundeck to delegate tasks to a Salt master by executing the request over salt-api.

 ##Build / Deploy